emirsinanyoldas/kitapKesif/APPLY_DATABASE_FIX.md

   USING (true)
   WITH CHECK (true);

--- Verify policies are active
+-- Politikaların aktif olduğunu doğrula
 SELECT
   tablename,
   policyname,